 Speech Pathology for Children

-Fun and friendly support for children with speech and language difficulties.
+Fun, friendly and professional support for children with communication and feeding difficulties.

 Our services are: